Situated on a mountain in the Black Hills of South Dakota, the nearly 600 feet high Crazy Horse Memorial has been under construction since 1948.

 The Lakota chief not only traded his 900 acres of land for the desolate mountain with the Department of Interior, but continuously rejected federal funding in utter aversion to government involvement.
 Construction finally began in 1948 — and the fact that Ziolkowski worked on Mount Rushmore and Crazy Horse would become an ironic cherry on top.

-When Is The Crazy Horse Memorial Supposed To Be Finished?
+When Will The Crazy Horse Monument Be Finished?

 Ziolkowski toiled alone, reaching the top of Thunderhead Mountain with a 741-step staircase made of wood and working without electricity.
 His vision was to depict Crazy Horse on his steed, pointing to the land where so many of his men had been killed.
 Ziolkowski believed it would take him 30 years — but he never finished.